 Several organizations oversee and control India's electrical industry to guarantee effective electricity production, transmission, distribution, and use.
 The following are the main regulatory agencies in charge of the industry:

-1. Ministry of Power (MoP): The general policies and regulation of India's electric sector are under the purview of the Ministry of Power, a central government ministry.
-The ministry is in charge of managing the development of infrastructure, including generation, transmission, and distribution, as well as maintenance initiatives, and the production of electricity.
+1. Ministry of Power (MoP): The general policies and regulations of India's electric sector are under the purview of the Ministry of Power, a central government ministry.
+The ministry is charged with overseeing electricity production and infrastructure development, including generation, transmission, and delivery, as well as maintenance projects.

 2. Central Electricity Regulatory Commission (CERC): The CERC is the national regulatory authority that oversees the functioning of the electricity market, The regulatory functions of the authority include overseeing the tariffs of generating companies owned or controlled by the Central Government, as well as those not owned or controlled by the government but involved in the generation and sale of electricity across multiple states.
 The authority also regulates the inter-state transmission of electricity, determining the corresponding transmission tariffs.
 It is responsible for issuing licenses to entities operating as transmission licensees or electricity traders in inter-state operations.
 Additionally, the authority works to improve access to information for all stakeholders and adjudicates disputes involving generating companies.